 FPChecker detects the following floating-point issues:

-- Infinity -: this is the same as infinity +, except that the sign of the resulting calculation is negative.
+- Infinity -: The same as infinity +, except that the sign of the resulting calculation is negative.

-- Division by zero: This occurs when a finite nonzero number is divided by zero.
+- Division by zero: Occurs when a finite nonzero number is divided by zero.
 This typically produces either infinity or NaN.

-- Underflow (subnormal): Underflow is detected when an operation produces a subnormal number because the result was not representable as a normal number.
+- Underflow (subnormal): Detected when an operation produces a subnormal number because the result was not representable as a normal number.

-- Comparison: This occurs when two floating-point numbers are compared for equality.
+- Comparison: Occurs when two floating-point numbers are compared for equality.
 Sometimes checking if two floating-point numbers are equal can lead to inaccuracies.

-- Cancellation: cancellation occurs when two nearly equal numbers are subtracted.
+- Cancellation: Occurs when two nearly equal numbers are subtracted.
 By default, this event is detected when at least ten decimal digits are lost due to a subtraction.

-- Latent Infinity +: is detected when an operation produces a large normal and is close to positive infinity.
+- Latent Infinity +: Detected when an operation produces a large normal and is close to positive infinity.

-- Latent Infinity -: is detected when an operation produces a large normal number and is close to negative infinity.
+- Latent Infinity -: Detected when an operation produces a large normal number and is close to negative infinity.

-- Latent underflow: is detected when an operation produces a small normal number and is close to becoming an underflow (subnormal number).
+- Latent underflow: Detected when an operation produces a small normal number and is close to becoming an underflow (subnormal number).